 Symptoms of a listeria infection often begin with nausea, vomiting, and diarrhea.
 The illness may also include flu-like symptoms such as fever (temperature greater than 100.6°F), muscle aches, headache, and a stiff neck (2,4).
 Listeriosis can develop anywhere from 2 days to 2 months after exposure.
 Thus, women are encouraged to monitor themselves for symptoms during that entire time period (4).

 How do I test for and treat Listeria in pregnancy?

-Your doctor or midwife will test for listeria exposure by obtaining and culturing a blood sample.
-According to the American Congress of Obstetricians and Gynecologists (ACOG), the recommended treatment for listeriosis is a high dose of IV ampicillin for at least 14 days (4).
+Your doctor or midwife can test for listeria exposure by obtaining and culturing a blood sample.
+According to the American College of Obstetricians and Gynecologists (ACOG), the recommended treatment for listeriosis is a high dose of IV ampicillin for at least 14 days (4).
 Discuss testing and treatment with your healthcare provider to determine the specifics of their policies.

-How do I know if I need to go in to my doctor?
+How do I know if I need to go to my doctor?

 After I ate the lunch meat in the incident described above, I experienced 3 days of nausea and some mild diarrhea.
 I was concerned and called my doctor to discuss whether or not I should come in for a blood test.
 If you are concerned about a possible listeria exposure, I suggest that you likewise reach out to your doctor or midwife and seek their medical advice.
 This blog post is informational only and should NOT be taken as medical advice!